biopet/biopet/docs/pipelines/toucan.md

 Multiple global configurations
 ------------------------------

 It's possible to make a global config with multiple version of cache / vep in there.
-This way a user only need to supply the `vep_version` config value.
+This way a user only needs to supply the `vep_version` config value.

 Gloabl config:
 ``` yaml